 Sound Attenuation Properties

-Density and Rigidity: While FRP is lightweight, its rigidity ensures that it reflects a significant portion of the sound waves striking its surface.
+Density and Rigidity: Although FRP is lightweight, its rigidity ensures that it reflects a significant portion of the sound waves incident on its surface.

-Potential for Absorptive Additions: The composite nature of FRP means that sound-absorbing materials can be integrated into the matrix or applied as coatings, enhancing its sound attenuation properties.
+Potential for Absorptive Additions: The composite nature of FRP allows sound-absorbing materials to be integrated into the matrix or applied as coatings, thereby enhancing its sound-attenuation properties.

 Environmental and Maintenance Benefits

-Durability: FRP's resistance to environmental factors like UV rays, moisture, and temperature fluctuations ensures it remains effective for longer periods with minimal degradation.
+Durability: FRP's resistance to environmental factors such as UV radiation, moisture, and temperature fluctuations ensures it remains effective for extended periods with minimal degradation.

 Reduced Maintenance: The inherent properties of FRP mean that it requires less routine maintenance.
-It doesn't need regular painting or treatments like wood or metals, reducing long-term costs.
+It doesn't require regular painting or treatments for wood or metal, reducing long-term costs.

-Sustainability: Production of FRP can be less resource-intensive than materials like concrete or metals.
+Sustainability: The production of FRP can be less resource-intensive than that of materials such as concrete or metals.
 Moreover, advancements in recycling technologies are making it increasingly possible to repurpose or recycle FRP products at the end of their life cycle.

-As the need for effective and sustainable sound barrier solutions grows, materials like Fiberglass-Reinforced Plastic present a promising path forward.
-With the right design and application, FRP can offer communities long-lasting, efficient, and aesthetically pleasing noise attenuation solutions, aligning with modern infrastructure demands.
+As the need for effective and sustainable sound-barrier solutions grows, materials such as fiberglass-reinforced plastic offer a promising path forward.
+With appropriate design and application, FRP can provide communities with long-lasting, efficient, and aesthetically pleasing noise attenuation solutions that align with modern infrastructure demands.